Around Schoodic Peninsula

 The Schoodic peninsula is famous for several things: its scenic beauty, its lobsters, Acadia National Park, and its reputation as a haven for artists – not necessarily in that order, it just depends on whom you ask!
 Across Frenchman Bay from Bar Harbor and bounded by Gouldsboro and Frenchman bays and the Atlantic Ocean, its picturesque harbors are home to fleets of lobster boats that work the coastal waters.
 Watching the boats is a favorite past-time (eating their catch is another!).
 Fresh lobsters are available in most of the villages on the peninsula.

 So what is there to do around here?
 There is sightseeing, hiking, kayaking, gallery hopping, antiquing, beachcombing, or just watching the surf crash at Schoodic.
-There is also swimming at Jones Pond, biking the park loop, birdwatching, fishing, golfing, picking fresh berries (in season), and picnicking on the shore.
-Attend a lecture or music program at Oceanside Meadows, or a night tour or lecture at Schoodic Education and Research Center (SERC) at the national park.
-Or, sit on the cabin’s deck and watch for wildlife or enjoy the incredible night sky.
+There is also swimming at Jones Pond, biking the park trails and loop road, birdwatching, fishing, golfing, and picnicking on the shore.
+Attend a concert, or a night tour or lecture at Schoodic Education and Research Center (SERC) at the park.
+Or, just sit outside and enjoy the incredible night sky.

 While you’re on the peninsula, be sure to see:

 Schoodic Point.
 The biggest attraction in the area is the Schoodic Peninsula section of Acadia National Park.
-It’s in Winter Harbor, about five miles from the cabin, and features spectacular coastal scenery.
-You can bike it, hike it, picnic (there are no food concessions in the park, but you’ll pass several on your way there), or just stay in your car the whole time on the one-way loop road.
-It’s all free and open to the public.
+It’s in Winter Harbor, about four miles from the cottage, and features spectacular coastal scenery.
+You can bike it, hike it, picnic (there are no food concessions in the park, but several are nearby), or just stay in your car and drive the one-way loop road.
 A few miles after entering the park, you can turn left and drive to the top of Schoodic Head for a panorama of the entire area and splendid views of the mountains of Acadia across the bay.
 Then follow the signs to Schoodic Point, stopping at the gate house on the right if you want to pick up a map.
-Continue on to the parking area at the point where you can watch the surf pound against the granite coast – always gorgeous, spectacular on an in-coming tide.
-Retrace your route back to the loop road and keep following it along the rocky coast until you come back to Rt.
+Continue on to the parking area at the point, where you can watch the surf pound against the granite coast – always gorgeous, and spectacular on an in-coming tide.
+Retrace your route back to the loop road and keep following it along the coast until you come back to Rt.
 186 in Birch Harbor.
-Turn right and you’ll be headed back toward Antler Run.
+Turn right and you’ll be headed back toward Harborside Cottage.

 Jones Pond.
 This gorgeous fresh-water “pond” on Rte.
-195 (about a mile from US 1) is a great place for swimming and kayaking, with picnic facilities and a dock and boat ramp.
+195 (about a mile from US 1) is a great place for swimming and kayaking, with picnic facilities, a dock and boat ramp.

 Hammond Hall.
-The home to Schoodic Arts for All has events and art exhibits all year long.
+The home to Schoodic Arts for All and Winter Harbor Music Festival, there are events and art exhibits all year long.
 For two weeks each August, SAFA sponsors an arts festival with dozens of workshops, performances, and exhibits of local artistic endeavors.

 Corea Heath.
-Corea has a 1000-acre forever wild front yard separating it from the rest of civilization.
 About two miles from the turn onto Rte.
 195 in Prospect Harbor, is the 600-acre Northern Corea Heath.
 Take the path through the heath to see a large beaver lodge on the pond.
 On the opposite side of the road is a former super-secret navy listening post and cold war relic, which is now a 400-acre part of Maine Coastal Islands National Wildlife Refuge.
 The latter has a very easy-to-walk elevated path to an overlook that gives visitors a view of this huge arctic bog, home to rare plants and unusual plant communities, as well as habitat for all sorts of wildlife.
 Just a short walk and it seems like you’ve entered a different world.

 The Village of Corea.
 Corea harbor, with its colorful fleet of lobster boats, often shows up on calendars and post cards, labeled “Typical Maine Fishing Village.”
 In fact it isn’t typical at all because such villages are rapidly vanishing on the coast of Maine as working harbors give way to more recreational uses.
-To get the most out of this one while you are here, explore it at a walking pace and discover some of the best spots in town for yourself: the bench and rocky beach near the end of Cranberry Point Road (one of the best spots to find sea glass); the sandy beach at the seawall; the shortcut path to the beach on Crowley Island (at low tide, you can even walk out to Bar Island, but keep an eye on the sand bar – the tide comes in quickly here, and you don’t want to get stuck out there); and the towns’ first cemetery, currently being restored by volunteers.
+To best enjoy Corea, explore it at a walking pace and discover some of the best spots in town for yourself: the bench and rocky beach near the end of Cranberry Point Road (one of the best spots to find sea glass); the sandy beach at the seawall; the shortcut path to the beach on Crowley Island (at low tide, you can even walk out to Bar Island, but keep an eye on the sand bar – the tide comes in quickly here, and you don’t want to get stuck out there); and the towns’ first cemetery, located on Mill Pond Rd. and recently restored by volunteers.

 - McC’s Marketplace on Rte.
 186 in Birch Harbor is a small but well-stocked grocery store with a liquor license.